Evening Star (Fripp & Eno album)

-Evening Star is the second studio album by British musicians Robert Fripp and Brian Eno.
+Evening Star is the second studio album by the British musicians Robert Fripp and Brian Eno.
 It was recorded from 1974 to 1975 and released in December 1975 by Island Records.

 Background and recording

-Evening Star and the preceding seven-show European tour by Fripp and Eno marked Fripp's first musical output after King Crimson disbanded for the first time, and his last before temporarily retiring from music to study at John G. Bennett's International Academy for Continuous Education.
+Evening Star and the preceding seven-show European tour by Fripp and Eno marked Fripp's first musical output after King Crimson disbanded for the first time, and his last before temporarily retiring from music to attend John G. Bennett's International Academy for Continuous Education.

 Music

 Evening Star, which opens with the National Geographic-esque titled "Wind on Water," maintains its ebullient tone throughout its first half.
 But the second side, the almost 30-minute track, "An Index of Metals," shows the sinister side of the duo, with less synthesizer bounce and more iciness.
 It’s less playful than the first half, and more shocking.
 It stands in stark contrast to the rest of the 1970s, when others made ambient music that felt allegorically about life and death, the two locked in some eternal competition.
 Rather than co-mingle the two, Fripp and Eno split them like some kind of fork in the road.